cmhoove14/DDNTD/notebook.md

 # 7/3/2019
 Added `Model_animations.Rmd` which uses the model functions to produce simulations and visualizations as animations of worm burdens and $R_{eff}$ estimates through time over the course of different types of intervention efforts.
 Added a few functions/tweaks to existing functions to enable these sims/viz as well.

+# 7/5/2019
+Worked on revamping and updating simulations with the simple model presented in [Garchitorena et al](http://rstb.royalsocietypublishing.org/content/372/1722/20160128).
+New document `Garch_Mod.md` reflects these efforts.

 # To-dos
 ### Derive $R_{eff}$ for age stratified model
 ### Stochastic age stratified model